-Dual steering stations, one in wheelhouse and one on the aft deck, employ the widely known Capillano hydraulic system.
+Dual steering stations, one in wheelhouse and one on the aft deck, employ the widely known Capilano hydraulic system.
 Turnover rate of the inner wheel adjustable 3-6 turns from lock to lock and all fittings are fully accessible for inspection or occasional service.
 Rudder of fibreglass, rudder stock of acid proof steel.
 Emergency steering by way of a tiller connected directly to the rudder stock.
 A bowthruster (Vetus) is installed to assist steering management in close quarters and is operable from the wheelhouse and the aft deck pilot position.

-Ship’s service is by way of 12 V DC system employing 2 heavy duty gel batteries 141 Ah each (CHECK).
-A master switch for start and service battery systems, with the capability to link both batteries if required.
+Ship’s service power is by way of 12 V DC system employing 2 X 140 Ah (C5) heavy duty gel batteries.
+A master switches are fitted for separate start and service battery systems, with the capability to link both batteries if required.
 The charging system employs a 12V/70 alternator with twin belts and a relay for parallel connection during engine running.
-Fuses for all consumers, with light diodes, which indicate blown fuse.
-Lighting throughout the yacht as needed, all wiring os properly harnessed and bundled.
-Running lights to international standards including a control system for lightbulbs.
+Trip switches replace fuses on ‘light’ diodes.
+LED bulbs provide low consumption lighting throughout the yacht and, all wiring is properly harnessed and bundled.
+Navigation lights are to international standards.

 SPARS AND RIGGING

-Solver anodized aluminium spars, with internal halyards.
+Selden anodized aluminium spars, with internal halyards.
 Stainless steel wire with rope tails.
 The spars are soundproof.
-Boom equipped with Rodkick boom-vang.
+Boom equipped with sprung boom-vang.
 Masts are deck stepped; standing rigging 1 X 19 S/S with swaged eye terminals.
-Jiffy reefing on main.
+Standard reefing on main.
 Flag halyards.